rl-institut/offgridders/docs/Exemplary.rst

 Optimal local capacities for off-grid site with national grid access
 ---------------------------------------------------------------------
 An optimization of backup-capacities of an off-grid site already connected to a blackout-ridden national grid is performed.
-(Following pictures present the results?)
+Following pictures present the results.

 .. figure:: ../pictures/diesel_mg_4days.png
     :width: 5000px